 Istanbul is an absolutely amazing city!
 I fell in love with it the moment I got out of the bus: friendly people, vibrant atmosphere, delicious food, interesting history and culture make the visit to the city an unforgettable experience.
-Probably, in my case one of the reasons is the fact that I have some Turkic blood in my veins 🙂 But as any other touristic places it has its traps, so I have compiled a list of things not to do in Istanbul in order to have a really enjoyable experience!
+Probably, in my case one of the reasons is the fact that I have some Turkic blood in my veins 🙂 But as any other touristic places it has its traps, so here are my travel tips on the things not to do in Istanbul in order to have a really enjoyable experience!

 Some of the links below may be affiliate links, meaning that I will get a small commission (it won’t cost you anything!) if you click and book accommodation.
 As you can see, I do not use advertising on this website, so it will help me to keep this blog going.